erikvanoosten/metrics-scala/docs/Zio.md

 ## Zio

-This page shows a few examples of how one can use metrics-scala in a project using Zio.
+This page shows how one can use metrics-scala in a project using Zio.

-### Timers
+### Setup

-Make the following implicit conversion available somewhere in your application:
+Create the following trait which makes an implicit conversion available:

 ```scala
 import java.util.concurrent.TimeUnit